-- 58. The duty counsel appointed by the Registry requires access to the relevant material to be in the position to advise the witness on the issue of self-incrimination.
-The CSS makes the necessary arrangements to ensure that the duty counsel reviews all relevant materials in connection with the case.
-The entity calling the witness will furnish the duty counsel with the relevant materials, such as witness statements and transcripts of interviews.
-At all times, due respect for confidentiality must be maintained. - 59.
-The duty counsel is responsible for the safe keeping of the relevant material. - 60.
-VWU staff informs the witness that a meeting or a consultation by phone with the duty counsel will take place.
-If the witness does not want to consult with the latter, this decision is brought to the attention of the Chamber and of the party calling the witness32. - 61.
-The VWU facilitates the contact between the duty counsel and the witness in the course of the familiarisation process and, at the latest, on the day before the witness' testimony.
-The VWU is required to ensure that during the familiarisation process, the lawyer is given sufficient time along with the witness to give advice, so a minimum of an hour is set aside for this purpose.
-The consultation, either by phone or in person, takes place within the premises of the VWU, but the VWU will not participate in it. - 62.
-It is the responsibility of the duty counsel to explain to the witness his/her mandate and to advise the witness that the meeting is restricted to issues relating to self-incrimination and that no other aspects of the testimony must be discussed.
-Should the witness require assurance under rule 74(3)(c) of the Rules of Procedure and Evidence, it will be the responsibility of the duty counsel to immediately inform the Chamber and Prosecution of this request, with reasons.
+- 55. Therefore, as soon as the dates of the witnesses' presence at the location of testimony are known, the VWU notifies the CSS, which identifies a person based on specific requirements expressed, if any qualified to furnish "legal advice" to the witness(es) so concerned in accordance with Rule 74 (10) of the Rules of Procedure and Evidence. - 56.
+The legal adviser identified by the Registry requires access to the relevant material to be in the position to advise the witness on the issue of self-incrimination.
+The CSS makes the necessary arrangements to ensure that the legal adviser reviews all relevant materials in connection with the case.
+The entity calling the witness will furnish the legal adviser with the relevant materials, such as witness statements and transcripts of interviews.
+At all times, due respect for confidentiality must be maintained. - 57.
+The legal adviser is responsible for the safe keeping of the relevant material. - 58.
+VWU staff informs the witness that a meeting or a consultation by phone with the legal adviser will take place.
+If the witness does not want to consult with the latter, this decision is brought to the attention of the Chamber and of the party calling the witness. - 59.
+The VWU facilitates the contact between the legal adviser and the witness in the course of the familiarisation process and, at the latest, on the day before the witness' testimony.
+The VWU is required to ensure that during the familiarisation process, the legal adviser is given sufficient time along with the witness to give advice, so a minimum of an hour is set aside for this purpose.
+The consultation, either by phone or in person, takes place within the premises of the VWU, but the VWU will not participate in it.

+60. It is the responsibility of the legal adviser to explain to the witness his/her mandate and to advise the witness that the meeting is restricted to issues relating to self-incrimination and that no other aspects of the testimony must be discussed.
+Should the witness require assurance under Rule 74(3)(c) of the Rules of Procedure and Evidence, it will be the responsibility of the legal adviser to immediately inform the Chamber and Prosecution of this request, with reasons.